Lots of Ordinary Things, Taken Together…

 You Can Make Posts Here Too

-You all see and do big things and small things every week such as what I wrote about in this little post about the stained glass windows.
-When you are doing what you do with Living Table and New Branches, please snap a picture with your phone.
+When you are doing all the things you do with Living Table and New Branches, please snap a picture with your phone.
 Then?
-Send the picture and a few words about it to Pastor Rachael (for now), so that it can become a blog post like the post about the stained glass windows.
+Send the picture and a few words about it to anyone with an editor account on this website (i.e. you can send it to Pastor Rachael), so that it can become a blog post like the post about the stained glass windows.
 That’s it!

 About Photos